pytchlang/pytch-tutorials/chase/tutorial.md

 One way we could do this is to have the Star also constantly check to see whether it's been caught, and hide itself as soon as it is.
-Because the loop in ``play`` starts with ``show`` the Star will reappear when it has finished gliding to it's destination, and the game can continue.
+Because the loop in ``play`` starts with ``show`` the Star will reappear when it has finished gliding to its destination, and the game can continue.

 {{< commit star-checks-for-catching >}}